 The spread of American grey squirrels and squirrelpox

 The American cousins of our native red squirrels have spread out in our woodlands and end up neighbours to our red squirrels.
 Unfortunately they can spread a disease called squirrelpox which is often fatal to our native red squirrels.
 Grey squirrels are carriers of the disease but they are resistant to it themselves.

 Following a long history of land use change,the small, isolated fragments left over from Scotland’s once huge native woodland could not support our red squirrels.
 Modern-day woodland planting is helping to turn this around.

-The best areas for red squirrels in our National Park are the forests in the west, such as Glenbranter Forest in the Argyll Forest Park.
-But you can also spot them in the Trossachs and in places like Callander and Balmaha.
+The best areas for red squirrels in our National Park are the forests in the west, such as Glenbranter Forest in the Argyll Forest Park; Benmore Botanic Gardens, also in the Forest Park, has a good hide where you can watch the squirrels.
+You can also spot them in the Trossachs (for example around Callander) and in places like Balmaha.

 The Lodge at Aberfoyle is another good place to see our red squirrels.
 There’s a visitor centre, red squirrel feeders and a hide.

 Look out for pine martens while you’re watching for red squirrels from the hide.
 We’ve noticed that where pine marten numbers increase, red squirrels increase too.
 Grey squirrels are bigger and slower and spend more time on the ground than red squirrels so they’re easier to catch and a more filling meal if you’re a pine marten.
 So this long-time predator of squirrels is actually playing a key role in red squirrel conservation.

 Below you will find a map of the sightings of red and grey squirrels within the National Park.
 Click here for a larger version.